 Intel’s new Anti Theft 3.0, which put 3g connectivity into every Intel CPU after the Sandy Bridge version of the I3/5/7 processors.
 Users do not get to know about that 3g connection, but it IS there.

-I’ve listened a few of your programs on water.
+I’ve listened to a few of your programs on water.
 There have been mentions about learning from other communities and countries.
 Most of the focus seems to be on “big solutions,” but water cycles happen at global, regional, and local levels.
 We need solutions that address the problems at all these different levels.

 Of course, there is a need for large water projects, to move water to large cities.
 But the large projects will not solve the water problem if the “small water cycles” are not addressed.
 Those cycles need to be addressed at more local levels.
 For example, water-retention landscaping methods can revitalize areas where the water and land have been abused.